mwittig/thing-it-node/README.md

 ## Using thing-it.com

-If you still find the creation of the configuration file too technical - you may consider to use the free services of [www.thing-it.com](http://www.thing-it.com) to create and simulate your setup and then just download the configuration file.
+If you still find the creation of the configuration file too technical (we agree ...) - you may consider to use the free services of [www.thing-it.com](http://www.thing-it.com) to create and simulate your setup and then just download the configuration file.

 On [www.thing-it.com](http://www.thing-it.com) you would define **Nodes** and **Devices**